zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

                     gateway-url: "api/v2"
                     service-url: "/helloworld/v2"

-  , the following routing options will be available at the APIM GW for the "helloworldservice" service:
+  Using this metadate routing configuration, the following routing options would be available at the APIM Gateway for the "helloworldservice" service:

+* UI

-      * UI - https://gateway/ui/v1/helloworldservice will be routed to the https://hwServiceHost:port/helloworld/
+    `https://gateway/ui/v1/helloworldservice` will be routed to `https://hwServiceHost:port/helloworld/`
-      * API major version 1 - https://gateway/api/v1/helloworldservice will be routed to https://hwServiceHost:port/helloworld/v1
+* API major version 1

+    `https://gateway/api/v1/helloworldservice` will be routed to `https://hwServiceHost:port/helloworld/v1`
-      * API major version 2 - https://gateway/api/v2/helloworldservice will be routed to https://hwServiceHost:port/helloworld/v2
+* API major version 2

+    `https://gateway/api/v2/helloworldservice` will be routed to `https://hwServiceHost:port/helloworld/v2`

 **Note:** The routes configuration used for a direct REST call to register a service must also contain a prefix before the `gatewayUrl` and `serviceUrl`.
 This prefix is used to differentiate the routes.
 It is automatically calculated by the API ML enabler.
-This prefix must by provided manually when _XML_ configuration is used.
+This prefix must be provided manually when _XML_ configuration is used.

 For detailed information about API ML routing, see [API Gateway Routing](https://github.com/zowe/api-layer/wiki/API-Gateway-Routing).

 ### API Catalog information

 The API ML Catalog UI displays information about discoverable REST services registered with the API ML Discovery Service.
-Information displayed in the catalog is defined by the metadata provided by your service during registration.
+Information displayed in the Catalog is defined by the metadata provided by your service during registration.
 The catalog can group correlated services in the same tile, if these services are configured with the same `catalog.tile.id` metadata parameter.

-The following code block is an example of configuration of a service tile in the catalog:
+The following code block is an example of configuration of a service tile in the Catalog:

 **Example:**